thirdweb-dev/typescript-sdk/etc/sdk.api.md

     type: ListingType.Direct;
 }

+// Warning: (ae-forgotten-export) The symbol "DropERC20" needs to be exported by the entry point index.d.ts
+//
 // @public
 export class DropClaimConditions<TContract extends DropERC721 | DropERC20> {
     // Warning: (ae-forgotten-export) The symbol "DropErc721ContractSchema" needs to be exported by the entry point index.d.ts